 Competition for qualified employees, including executives, is intense both in the financial services industry and non-financial industries.
-If the Company is unable to retain and attract qualified employees and executives, the results of its operations and financial condition, including its competitive position, could be adversely affected.
-To mitigate this risk, the Company has a number of human resources policies, processes and practices in place.
+If Empire Life is unable to retain and attract qualified employees and executives, the results of its operations and financial condition, including its competitive position, could be adversely affected.
+To mitigate this risk, Empire Life has a number of human resources policies, processes and practices in place.
 Management reports regularly to the Human Resources Committee of the Board on succession planning and employee development programs as well as compensation practices and programs, all of which are designed to attract, motivate and retain high-performing and high-potential employees.

-(4) Third-party Risk
+(4) Third-Party Risk

-The Company obtains many different types of services from a number of third-party services providers and has outsourced certain business functions or processes to third parties.
-Should these third parties fail to deliver services in compliance with contractual or other service arrangements, the Company's business may be adversely impacted.
-To mitigate this risk, the Company has established a Company-wide outsourcing policy that provides guidance when considering, entering into or managing existing outsourcing arrangements commensurate with the risks associated with the service provider and the nature of the arrangement.
-Annually, management reports to the Conduct Review Committee of the Board on outsourcing activities including details on those arrangements deemed to be most material to the Company.
+Empire Life obtains many different types of services from a number of third-party services providers and has outsourced certain business functions or processes to third parties.
+Should these third parties fail to deliver services in compliance with contractual or other service arrangements, Empire Life's business may be adversely impacted.
+To mitigate this risk, Empire Life has established a Company-wide outsourcing risk management policy that provides guidance when considering, entering into or managing existing outsourcing arrangements commensurate with the risks associated with the service provider and the nature of the arrangement.
+Annually, management reports to the Conduct Review Committee of the Board on outsourcing activities including details on those arrangements deemed to be most material to Empire Life.